-Coach: Nederland linebacker is ‘typical Bulldog’ - Port Arthur News
+“Typical Nederland Bulldog” Mikey Rangel is "fearless on the field," coach says - Port Arthur News

 Nederland 2-1 3-2

-Port Neches-Groves2-1 3-3
+Port Neches-Groves 2-1 3-3

 Barbers Hill 2-1 2-3